August 2022

 Garden

-• Plant early potatoes now into trenches of mineralised compost, seaweed, well-rotted manure, or EF: Nature’s Garden see the potato fertilisation protocol we developed at Koanga
+• Plant early potatoes now into trenches of mineralised compost, seaweed and well-rotted manure.

-• Place kumara tubers into sand boxes and put in a warm place to grow kumara tupu, or order /put your name on the wait list for heritage kumara tupu now
+• Place kūmara tubers into sand boxes and put in a warm place to grow kūmara tupu, or order your heritage kūmara tupu now.

 Forest Garden